-Abandonment156 1.
+1. Abandonment

-- Once a nonconforming use is abandoned, its nonconforming status is lost and any new, replacement use must comply with the regulations of the zoning district in which it is located. - b.
-A nonconforming use is presumed abandoned when the use is discontinued or ceases for a continuous period of 6 months or more. - A nonconforming open-air use of land is presumed abandoned when the use is discontinued for a continuous period of 3 months or more.
-157 - The presumption of abandonment may be rebutted upon showing, to the satisfaction of the community development director, that during such period the owner of the land or structure has been: - maintaining the land and structure in accordance with all applicable (1) municipal code requirements and did not intend to discontinue the - (2) actively and continuously marketing the land or structure for sale or lease for that particular nonconforming use; or - engaged in other activities that affirmatively prove there was not in-(3) tent to abandon. - any period of discontinued use caused by government action, unintended fire or natural disaster will not be counted in calculating the length of discontinuance.
+- a.
+Once a nonconforming use is abandoned, its nonconforming status is lost and any new, replacement use must comply with the regulations of the zoning district in which it is located. - b.
+A nonconforming use is presumed abandoned when the use is discontinued or ceases for a continuous period of 6 months or more. - c.
+A nonconforming open-air use of land is presumed abandoned when the use is discontinued for a continuous period of 3 months or more. - d.
+The presumption of abandonment may be rebutted upon showing, to the satisfaction of the community development director, that during such period the owner of the land or structure has been: - (1) maintaining the land and structure in accordance with all applicable municipal code requirements and did not intend to discontinue the use; - (2) actively and continuously marketing the land or structure for sale or lease for that particular nonconforming use; or - engaged in other activities that affirmatively prove there was not intent to abandon. - e.
+Any period of discontinued use caused by government action, unintended fire or natural disaster will not be counted in calculating the length of discontinuance.

-Change to Conforming Use
+2. Change to Conforming Use